HPC

 Workstation or Server - When Should I Upgrade?

 Workstations are great for single users looking to develop their own projects.
 Training simple AI models, running simulations, or rendering 3D models can all be done with ease.
-However, when working with a team things can get tricky when everyone has their own workstation.
+However, when working with a team, things can get tricky when everyone has their own workstation.

 Another example would be a freelance developer who has been quite successful.
 Upgrading the workstation would’ve been a no-brainer in the early start of the business, but the ability to work on-site with a client while having remote access to a powerful computer to do all the heavy lifting would be nice.
-Developers may consider a shared cloud server like Digital Ocean, Linode, or AWS, but some want to own their own hardware higher customizability.
+Developers may consider a shared cloud server like Digital Ocean, Linode, or AWS, but some want to own their own hardware with higher customizability.

 The Gray Areas